gwegman7630/Bio-Python-Pipeline-Project/README.md

 MISC:

-If for any reason you need to stop the workflow while its running hit CTRL + C Then run this in terminal: snakemake -s done.smk --cores 4 clean
+If for any reason you need to stop the workflow while its running hit CTRL + C Then run this in terminal: snakemake -s Bio-Python-Pipeline-Project/done.smk --cores 4 clean